 Any product certified to operate on major cellular networks goes through a specific series of reception and transmission tests.
 These parameters and tests are enforced by the FCC and cellular carriers to guarantee device performance and also to protect the general public from RF exposures.
 To explain this very simply, ALL CELLULAR DEVICES HAVE SIMILAR RECEPTION AND TRANSMISSION ABILITIES.
 Claims of one device having more ability to find signal is typically bogus unless the device itself is having a failure.
 While there may be some circuitry designs and performances that lead to better device performance, the ability to find and connect to signal is a relatively even playing field.

 Directional antennas are our pick of the litter.
 They are exactly what they sound like, external 3rd party antennas that need to be relatively aligned with the closest tower providing cellular signal.
 Relatively aligned referring to the specific azimuth of the cellular equipment creating the signal source, another way to say that is these antennas have a narrow field of degree to work with.
 Overall, directional antennas offer a bigger gain in signal strength.
-We've ran these for several years, field testing our own direction antenna product, and have seen an average increase of 2 bars with the Exodus Render.
+We've ran these for several years, field testing our own direction antenna product, and have seen an average increase of 2 bars with the Exodus cell cameras.

 - Best performance